MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 * Aurora has integration with AWS's machine learning services (e.g. SageMaker and Comprehend).
   * Users can perform specialised SQL queries on the database and RDS will in-turn query AWS machine-learning services for the result.

+# DynamoDB
+* Fully-managed NoSQL database service.
+* Propriatary database technology - based off of an existing Amazon project.
+* Disributed database
+  * High availability
+  * High potential for efficient scaling
+* Suitable for massive datasets
+  * A single table can hold 100s of TB of data, and handle millions of requests per second
+* Consistently low data retreival latency regardless of table size
+* Full IAM support for access management.
+* An account only accesses one database instance per region.
+Different data is divided up by different tables.
+* When creating a table, its primary key must be set (Comprised of a *partition key* field, and, optionally, a *sort key* field).
+Beyond this, DynamoDB does not care what other fields are present or not, it will persist whatever it is sent.
+  * Unlike most SQL databases, this means that the fields do not need to be defined before inserting.
+* DynamoDB stores JSON-like objects
+  * They are typically represented as JSON
+  * The data-type limitations of JSON are similar to the data types DynamoDB can store
+* The performance (reads/writes per second) is variable.
+There are two schemes to manage it:
+  * Provisioned
+    * The customer reserves a fixed performance quota (x reads/writes per second - measured in *Read Capacity Units*, *RCU*; and *Write Capacity Units*, *WCU*)
+    * They are charged for the performance that the database *could* give at any one time given it's currently provisioned performance.
+    * Read capacity and write capacity are individually configurable.
+    * Scaling can be enabled so that AWS can automatically apply a higher or lower performance given the demand to the table.
+      * A minimum and maximum performance is set
+      * A target utilisation (measured as a percentage) is set which AWS uses to determine what performance to apply (within the bounds)
+        * i.e. for the amount of traffic we are seeing right now, which performance settings could I select so that it is y% utilised?
+    * Intended for use-cases with predicatable demand
+    * Unless the instance is over-provisioned, is usually the cheaper option
+  * On-Demand
+    * The performance of the database will automatically meet the need of the volume of requests coming in
+    * AWS ensures the table will perform for whatever is sent to it
+    * The customer is only billed for the actual amount of usage of the table
+    * Intended for unpredictable demand
+    * Is often a much more expensive option
+* Suppots TTLs for individual objects
+* Typically, you can only query objects in a DynamoDB table by the primary key, not the additional fields
+  * However, additional indexes (either *Global Secondary Indexes*, *GSI*; or *Local Secondary Indexes*, *LSI*) can be created which add search functionality to arbritary fields.
+* Supports multi-table-transactions whereby we can garauntee an all-or-nothing approach when writing some related data to several tables at once.
+  * A failed transaction will rollback so that we are not left in a bad state.

+## DynamoDB Accelerator (DAX)
+* Seamless managed cache for DynamoDB
+* Requires no alterations to application code, the client is unaware of DAX
+* Microsecond latency
+* By default, each cache item lasts for 5 minutes
+* Caches:
+  * Objects/records
+  * Queries
+  * Scans

+## DynamoDB Streams
+* If enabled, sends event messages whenever a mutation (create, update, delete) operation is performed on a record in the table
+* Effectively creates a log of the table's activity
+* Can be sent into Kinesis, Lambda, etc
+* Data retained in stream for up to 24 hours

+## Global Tables
+* A global DynanoDB table is one which appears in multiple regions
+* A client can write to or read from the table in any region in which it is replicated and any updates will be propagated to all other replicas.
+* The synchronisation of the tables is powered by DynamoDB Streams and, as such, they must be enabled in order to configure global tables.
+* Although they are technically different physical tables in the backend, from a user's perspective, it is as if they are talking to a single table (just perhaps via different endpoints).

 # ElastiCache
 * Managed in-memory caching databases
   * Redis